brianjd/pushwoosh.js/readme.md

 # PushWoosh.js
-##  a wrapper for the PushWoosh REST API
+Pushwoosh.js is a wrapper for the PushWoosh REST API

 **NOTE:** This is a WIP, not thoroughly tested.